CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/recursive_binary_search.md

 If the middle element is greater than the target, discard the right half by setting high to mid - 1.
 Repeat: Repeat steps 2 and 3 until the target is found or the low pointer exceeds the high pointer.
 Time Complexity
-The time complexity of iterative binary search is
+The time complexity of iterative binary search is 𝑂(log𝑛)

-𝑂
-(
-log
-⁡
-𝑛
-)
-O(logn), where
+O(logn), where 𝑛
-𝑛
 n is the number of elements in the array.
 This logarithmic time complexity makes iterative binary search significantly faster than linear search for large datasets.

 Practical Applications